NikkSazz/CS-Hobart-University/README.md

-# School Work Repository - Hobart University
+# School Work - Hobart University

-Welcome to my GitHub repository, where I document and share my coursework from Hobart University.
+I document and share my coursework from Hobart University.
 This repository includes projects, assignments, and notes from the computer science courses I have taken so far.
 Below is an overview of the courses completed, along with their descriptions.

 ---

 ## Courses Completed

 ### ✅ CPSC 225: Intermediate Programming
-**Description:**
-This course expands on programming fundamentals introduced in **CPSC 124**, focusing on more advanced topics such as:

 - Basic data structures (lists, stacks, queues, binary trees, hash tables)
 - Recursion
 - Common algorithms (searching and sorting)